SMART Goals for the Clinical Years (Required)

 5. Decide when you should re-assess your objectives.

-Entries for the portfolio should include the following:
+Entries should include the following:

 - Evidence of self-assessment

 - Learning objectives are specific and include strategies and methods of assessment

 - Evidence of reassessment and reflection upon progress

 - Goals submitted but missing all or some of the required elements (e.g. specific objectives, strategies, assessment methods, reflection on progress)

 - Goals contain all required elements and student demonstrates some ability at self-assessment and reflection

 - Goals are complete and include thoughtful self-assessment and reflection on progress

 Failure to complete this requirement will lower your PBLI score by a point.
 Doing a particularly thoughtful job not only creating goals but providing supplementary evidence of achievement in otehr parts of the portfolio may result in an increase in your overall PBLI score.